javan/jbar/README.md

-jbar is a jQuery plugin that transforms an unordered list (`<ul>`) into a toolbar with dropdown menus.
+jbar is a jQuery plugin that transforms an unordered list `<ul>` into a toolbar with dropdown menus.

 Usage
 -----

+Download the latest version of jbar: http://github.com/javan/jbar/zipball/master

 jbar requires jQuery 1.4 or higher.
 Copy jquery.jbar.js and jbar.css to your server and reference them.